GetGood/Encryption/Harjoitus/report.md

 On Windows the standard CSPRNG is the CryptGenRandom handle.
 Much like /dev/urandom it is initialized with hard-to-predict data from various sources, including but not limited to high-precision performance counters, hash of the users enviroment block and internal
 CPU counters.
 For the PRNG part of the CSPRNG Microsoft uses an "implementation of the AES counter-mode based PRNG specified in NIST Special Publication 800-90".

 These explanations are a simplifications and do not accurately completely describe what goes on in the Linux or Windows kernel.
-The CSPRNGs described here are accurate for Linux Kernels from 4.8 forward and for Windows kernels from Windows Vista SP1 forward at the time of writing.
+The CSPRNGs described here are accurate for Linux kernels from 4.8 forward and for Windows kernels from Windows Vista SP1 forward at the time of writing.

 ###### 3.4 Fixing the vulnerability